SoxC group

 SoxC group is group C of Sry-related HMG box proteins transcription factors.
 SoxC genes play an important role in determining the cell fate of neuronal mesenchymal progenitor cells in many developmental processes.

-In Drosophila melanogaster (fly), Caenorhabditis elegans (worm), and other lower animals SoxC is made up of only one member, but humans, mice and most other vertebrates have three members of the SoxC group.
+In Drosophila melanogaster (fly), Caenorhabditis elegans (worm), and other invertebrates SoxC is made up of only one member, but humans, mice and most other vertebrates have three members of the SoxC group.
 The three are Sox4, Sox11, and Sox12.
 These three are extremely similar to one another, more so than other proteins, but they are all highly distinct in the way that they bind DNA and active transcription in vitro with different affinity.
 The three found in humans and other vertebrates are single-exon genes.
 The SoxC proteins have 2 domains, the first an Sry-related HMG box DNA binding domain that is located near the N-terminal and the second a trans-activation domain, known as TAD, located near the C-terminal.
 Although these are transcription factors, to this date there is no evidence of post-translational modifications on SoxC members, but they can work cooperatively with other proteins though, such as transcription factors Brn2 and Brn1.